-The Court of Appeals (COA) is Maryland’s highest court.
-The COA reviews appeals taken from the Court of Special Appeals and sometimes from the District Court and circuit court.
-In rare cases, the COA may choose to hear very important appeals directly, without having the case heard first in the Court of Special Appeals.
-However, for the vast majority of cases, the COA is generally not the place to start your first appeal.
+The Supreme Court is Maryland’s highest court.
+The Supreme Court reviews appeals taken from the Appellate Court of Maryland and sometimes from the District Court and circuit court.
+In rare cases, the Supreme Court may choose to hear very important appeals directly, without having the case heard first in the Appellate Court.
+However, for the vast majority of cases, the Supreme Court is generally not the place to start your first appeal.

-The COA has significant discretion in granting appeals, meaning the Court does not have to accept your case for review.
+The Supreme Court has significant discretion in granting appeals, meaning the Court does not have to accept your case for review.
 With very few exceptions, there is no right to have your appeal heard by the Court.
-This means that if you want to appeal to the COA, you must first ask for permission through a petition for writ of certiorari.
+This means that if you want to appeal to the Supreme Court, you must first ask for permission through a petition for writ of certiorari.
 Be aware that relatively few cases are accepted -- generally less than 15%.
-The COA is more likely to accept your case for appellate review if you have a sufficiently unique legal issue and the Court’s review is desirable and in the public interest.
+The Supreme Court is more likely to accept your case for appellate review if you have a sufficiently unique legal issue and the Court’s review is desirable and in the public interest.

 There are some exceptions to the Court’s discretion, but those will not likely apply to your situation (e.g., certified questions of law from other courts, attorney discipline cases, judicial disciplinary and disability matters, legislative redistricting).
 This article does not address these more uncommon scenarios, but, if they are of interest, review the Maryland Rules.